Belief overview

 Neutral

-How the religion understands it: The goal is not simple outward rigor, but purification of the heart and openness to communion with God.
-In certain contexts, this spirituality is associated with hesychasm, a contemplative tradition marked by the Jesus Prayer.
+How the religion understands it: The goal is not simply external rigor, but purification of the heart and openness to communion with God.
+In certain contexts, this spirituality is associated with hesychasm, the contemplative tradition marked by the Jesus Prayer.

-Context: Ascetic life carries much greater weight in Orthodox identity than in many modern Western Christian traditions.
+Context: Ascetic life carries far greater weight in Orthodox identity than in many modern Western Christian traditions.

 Supportive